MyNameIsTrez/cosine_weighted_hemisphere/README.md

 `ffmpeg -framerate 60 -i output/project/%06d.png -vf "fps=50,scale=1920:-1:flags=lanczos,split[s0][s1];[s0]palettegen[p];[s1][p]paletteuse" -loop 0 output/output.gif`

 See [this post](https://superuser.com/a/556031/1287700) for an explanation of the command.

 The reason `fps=50` is used for the output GIF here instead of `fps=60`, is because the maximum compatible value for that property is 50.
 Note that the input framerate is still 60 FPS.

-Note that the `scale=1920` setting here causes it to take a really long time to render, where the output makes it seem stuck printing `frame=0 fps=0.0` for a while, so you might want to lower that value to `960` or `480`.
+Note that the `scale=1920` setting here causes it to take a really long time to render, where the output makes it seem stuck printing `frame=0 fps=0.0` at the start, so you might want to lower that value to `960` or `480`.